 You’ll also have guessed that the number-word game spin hints at what’s to follow, i.e. ten ways to improve your writing skills, and you’d be almost right except I didn’t count them.

-Seriously, It’s incredible the number of blog posts published with numbers in the title, e.g. 17 facts worth knowing about your boss; 11 things you won’t get round to doing today; 5 surprising IoT innovations nobody will use; 3 reasons why Tesla is an amazing concept, etc. Whether they actually boost reads is debatable but then that’s why we’ve got statistics.
+Seriously, it’s incredible the number of blog posts published with numbers in the title, e.g. 17 facts worth knowing about your boss; 11 things you won’t get round to doing today; 5 surprising IoT innovations nobody will use; 3 reasons why Tesla is an amazing concept, etc. Whether they actually boost reads is debatable but then that’s why we’ve got statistics.

-When I started my blog, around 2004, it was a means of expressing ideas or reacting to something, in an offhand way, as you would in a diary.
+When I started writing my blog, around 2004, it was a means of expressing ideas or reacting to something, in an offhand way, as you would in a diary.
 I wasn’t worried about what a reader might think, in fact, one of the first things I did was to deactivate the comments function, and I had no idea what Big Data was all about.
 All that interested me was throwing metaphorical bottled messages into the void and I didn’t care where they landed or who read them.
 That soon changed.

 Over time, my posts became structured and people started following me, but I was still a babe in the woods and nothing brought this home to me more than thinking I could publish a post on LinkedIn then walk away and forget it!
 I won’t say I got roasted but I did learn two important lessons from this first attempt, namely, articulation is important and never neglect the conclusion.